 Classes typically meet 2 days per week during Spring and Fall Terms, and the first portion of the Third Term.
 Refer to course schedules for specific times.
-Attendance and timeliness are expected in order for the student to be successful and will be monitored each class period.
+Attendance and timeliness are expected for the student to be successful and will be monitored each class period.
 Missed class time cannot be made up.
 Students will be allowed one absent day from class per term.
 If you are not present, you cannot learn; if you are frequently absent, you will quickly fall behind.
 Additionally, attendance reflects highly on professionalism and work ethic.
+You will receive two free tardies for class, 15 minutes or less, per term.
+Any additional tardies or tardies greater than 15 minutes, you will be required to stay after class for the amount of time you were late.
+Class cannot be made up, but you will be required to sit in the classroom and study or work on homework.
+If you have a lab, that time does not count.
+If you are tardy, greater than 15 minutes, more than 2 times during the term, you will be marked absent and this will count as your one free absence for the day, for the term.
+If you have exceeded the one free absence allowed, you will receive the following deductions.